How To Improve Drainage In Potted Plants

 There are three main ways for you to improve the drainage in your potted plants:

-1. Use the correct soil-free that is designed to drain 2.
-Choose a deep planter or container 3.
-Do not add stone, pebble or shards of clay
+1. Use the correct soil-free that is designed to drain

 Choosing The Right Soil For Your Containers

-Containers have limited space, and traditional dirt will soak up the water like a sponge, but it won’t drain.
-The lack of drainage can waterlog your plant.
+Containers have limited space, and traditional dirt will soak up water like a sponge but won’t drain.
+This lack of drainage can waterlog your plant.
 What you need to use is a “potting mix.”
-A potting mix doesn’t contain soil or dirt.
-Instead, this mix is created from materials like peat moss, perlite, and vermiculite.
-These materials are lightweight and allow air to flow as well as water to drain.

 Deep Planters Let Your Roots Breath

 If the soil in your plant container doesn’t drain, the roots can become stressed.
 According to the University of Georgia Extension, too much water can lead to root rot.
-Plants need water, but they also need air to survive.
-With a lack of air, your plants will feel smothered.

 What Can I Add To Soil To Improve Drainage?

-If you are unable to find a soil-free mix, you should consider adding other materials to the soil to make it lighter.
-Let’s take a closer look at peat moss, perlite, and vermiculite as these are your best options for getting a soil that won’t get soggy or mucky.
+Let’s take a closer look at peat moss, perlite, and vermiculite, as these are your best options for getting soil that won’t get soggy.

-Adding a bit of each of these materials to your dirt will help you create a soil that will be lighter and less likely to rot.
+Adding a bit of each of these materials to your dirt will help you create soil that will be lighter and less likely to rot.

 What Can I Put In The Bottom Of A Planter For Drainage?

-In this post, we’ve covered some materials that you can add to the soil to improve the release of water.
 A couple of other ideas for you to consider are adding wood chips or pine bark nuggets to the bottom of your container.

 Will Adding Sand To Soil Improve Drainage?

-If you decide to add sand to your potting soil, choose coarse sand as the texture will lend itself to better drainage.
+If you add sand to your potting soil, choose coarse sand, as the texture will lend itself to better drainage.
 Fine sand doesn't have enough texture to break up the dirt.
-Keep in mind that while sand is cheap, it’s also heavy to haul around.

 What Can I Use To Fill The Bottom Of A Large Planter?